dalesEwerton/dales_fragoso-SDK/README.md

 ## Getting an API Key

-To use the Dales Fragoso SDK Lotr, you need an API key from the Lotr API.
+To use the SDK, you need an API key from the LOTR API.
 Here's how you can obtain one:

 1. Visit [https://the-one-api.dev/](https://the-one-api.dev/) in your web browser.
 2. Click on the "Sign Up" button on the top right menu.